 THE DIAPER BANK

 In fall 2018, the Junior League of Champlain Valley (JLCV) established Chittenden County’s first Diaper Bank and began distributing diapers to local food shelves from its South Burlington headquarters.
 The Diaper Bank’s initial inventory was boosted by a large donation of 46,000 diapers from Seventh Generation.
-Since that initial donation, the Diaper Bank has supported nine major partners including Feeding Chittenden, Aunt Dot’s, and town food shelf programs in Williston, Richmond, Milton, Hinesburg, South Burlington, Jericho, and St. Albans.
+Since that initial donation, the Diaper Bank has supported sixty different agencies statewide, including the town food shelf programs in Williston, Richmond, Milton, Hinesburg, South Burlington, Jericho, and Saint Albans, as well as Feeding Chittenden and Aunt Dot’s in Essex.
 In January 2019, the Diaper Bank became Vermont’s first affiliated bank in the National Diaper Bank Network.

 “Diaper Need” impacts one in three U.S. families and the well-being of our country’s infants and toddlers.
 Burlington’s Feeding Chittenden reports that 6-10 people per day are requesting diapers.
 It can cost up to $75 per month to diaper a child and no state or federal safety-net program allocates dollars specifically for the purchase of diapers.
 In fact, many programs prevent spending money specifically on diapers.
 Without diapers, infants and toddlers cannot attend childcare or participate in early childhood education.
 Without childcare, parents cannot go to work or school.